 There are several potential causes for cold air coming through windows.

-Sometimes the window frame experiences wear and tear over time, which causes these gaps in the windows.
-Sometimes for older windows, this could be the glass – which naturally moves as it gets older, and might eventually create gaps where they used to seal.
+Sometimes the window frame experiences wear and tear over time, leading to air leaks that allow cold air to seep through the window gaps and lower the temperature of the room.
+For those looking to fix drafty conditions, consider carefully inspecting all windows for tiny cracks.
+Sometimes for older windows, this could be the glass, which naturally moves as it gets older, and might eventually create gaps where they used to seal.

 What Happens When Cold Air Comes Through Windows?